PrepaidL7/DCS_Portfolio/README.md

 - Supported the data engineering process, including cleaning, preprocessing, and merging large datasets.
 - Designed and implemented a logistic regression model to classify credit approval, achieving interpretability of key financial variables and aiding decision making.
 - Developed a random forest model for credit risk assessment, improving prediction accuracy by 5%, with a total precision of 91.58%.
-- Automated data pipelines in Power Query to streamline the integration of large datasets, reducing processing time by 30%.
 - Delivered insights and reports for stakeholders, supporting the optimization of financial operations.
 - Prepared executive-level presentations detailing the impact of data-driven financial solutions.